 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-T10 provides a faster frame rate than the X-E1.
 It can shoot movie footage at 1080/60p, while the X-E1 is limited to 1080/24p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The X-E1 and the X-T10 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The adjacent table lists some of the other core features of the Fujifilm X-E1 and Fujifilm X-T10 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Fujifilm X-E1, the Fujifilm X-T10, and comparable cameras.

-So what is the bottom line?
-Is the Fujifilm X-E1 better than the Fujifilm X-T10 or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Fujifilm X-E1 and the Fujifilm X-T10?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More heavily discounted: Has been available for much longer (launched in September 2012).